kyuupichan/kcpp/README.rst

 =====================

-The following are missing, or work in progress, but the framework is already in place so that adding them is not too much of a stretch:
+The following are missing, or work in progress, but the framework is already in place so that adding them is pretty easy now:

-- functionlike macro expansion
-- predefined macros
-- some directives, particularly #line, include, #pragma
+- some directives, particularly #include, #pragma
-- preprocessed output (partially done in a trivial way)
 - _Pragma operator
 - multiple-include optimisation
 - _has_include
 - _has_cpp_attribute
+- avoidance of unwanted concatenation in preprocessed output

-C++ modules - I've not yet figured out how these work in C++ or how they interact with the preprocessor.
+C++ modules - I've not fully figured out how these work in C++ or how they interact with the preprocessor.
+Unlikely to be tackled until some kind of real frontend exists.

-Precompiled headers - possibly an idea.
+Precompiled headers - possibly an idea and I suspect largely overlaps with modules.
 Again, Python is a good place to experiment before attempting an implementation in C++.

-Makefile output, preprocessor actions or hooks, and other features, are possibilities going forwards.
+Makefile output and other features are possibilities going forwards.

 Future